ricardojoserf/TrickDump/README.md

 # TrickDump

-TrickDump allows to dump the lsass process without generating a Minidump file, generating instead three JSON files and one zip file with memory regions dumps.
+TrickDump dumps the lsass process without creating a Minidump file, generating instead 3 JSON and 1 ZIP file with the memory region dumps.
 In three steps:

 - **Lock**: Get OS information using RtlGetVersion.